cran/ern/README.md

 ### Note on JAGS

-`rjags` is a dependency for `ern`, specifically for Rt calculations performed on clinical testing data.
-If you are only performing calculations using wastewater data, you do not need to worry about installing `rjags` and can skip this section.
+`rjags` is a dependency for `ern`, specifically for Rt calculations performed on clinical testing data using the "renewal" method for inference of the daily incidence from aggregated clinical data.
+If you are only using the "linear" method, or performing calculations using wastewater data, you do not need to worry about installing `rjags` and can skip this section.